JakubMlocek/CTF/CONSULT_IT_CTF_2022/README.md

 Hey!
 I'm sending you Damian Abramowicz files, password - his PESEL.
 Make sure you are using the right one.
 PS.
 Don't look for CIT, I moved it to next file.
 This had... questionable security."
 In `HR_talk.json` we found pattern for Damian's pesel: `02XXXX35533`
 ![pesel](img/pesel.png).
 We generated wordlist for our usage using [exrex tool](https://github.com/asciimoo/exrex).
+After some tries with bruteforcing we started changing the control sum.
+It turned out to be a sollution.
+With control sum 4 we found pesel:
+	`02220635534`.
+Inside bossfile is a FLAG: `CIT{SHHHARK&BRUTE}`

 ```python
 import exrex